CaioCeretta/Rocketseat/general-projects/widget-upload/comments.md

 • Modify the try catch by checking if the error is an instance of CanceledError otherwise the catch falls into Error

+## Calculate pending uploads state and global percentage

+• Start by creating a new hook inside the uploads store named `usePendingUploads`

+• usePending uploads invoke useUploads and retrieve the uploads with status `processing`

+• The way it uses to calculate a global percentage is by defining a reduce that sums all the uploads size in byte, and how much each file has been uploaded, then defining a globalPercentage constant with how much has been uploaded by each file divided by the total bytes, divided by 100, and then returning it to the user.

+• Assign the `isThereAnyPendingUploads` constant to the returned value of that function.
+But this may lead to an issue.

+### useShallow

+When using hooks, zustand recommends to make use of the `useShallow` when we create these custom hooks that retrieve values from the state and return more than one value, such as an object, so it can memoize it accordingly.

+Therefore, wrap the function inside useUploads in a useShallow hook

+### 0% Progress On Completion

+In the beginning of the processUpload function, we are retrieving all the uploads, and we continue using the same value over and over, just creating new files on the store, to fix this, we create a new function that will update that specific upload state based on the id, and call that function every time we upload the state.

+**And we must never forget that immer asks us to never return a state update, and just perform the updates with set**

+This will make:

+1. Every time we make an update, it will fetch the upload again without having to worry of having an out-dated version
+2. In the set state, before the upload.set, update that upload by passing the id and the data we want to change, in this case, the status
+3. On the uploadFileStorage, inside the set, call the uploadUpload function, passing the data we want to update.

+## Compress, Resizing and Image Compression

+We start by compressing the image so it fit a maximum and minimum width

+Start by creating a utils function, defining the allowed mime types, and creating a new `FileReader()` instance which wil allow us to read a "physical" file bit by bit through the browser.

+on the reader.onload create a new Image and attribute to it.

+And we fit this resizing to desired width and height by making use of "canvas"

+## Download Image from Cloudflare

+Here we make use of a `SlotComponent`, it basically works like this

+For example, we have our button component.
+It is a button and behaves like a button.
+However, if at any point we wish to wish to, inside HTML, transform it into another tag, while maintaining its styling and use, we can do it with Slot components

+Start by installing the react-slot from @radix/ui, and importing Slot inside the button component.

+Define a new button property asChild and inside the function scope, define a new constant component that will check if the asChild is true, it will be assigned to Slot, which will be whatever button child, otherwise, to 'button'

+Now, on the function return, instead of returning a <button> we return a <Component>

+Inside the upload widget item, inside the download button, which we want to behave as an anchor, add the property asChild to that button, and wrap the icon in an `a` tag.

+Set the href as the upload remote url and add the attribute download

 ## Tailwind Group

 A `group` is a special Tailwind class that transforms the element in a "group", allowing that child elements react to the